This Privacy Notice (“Privacy Notice”) was last updated and effective on May 17, 2022.

 Links to Third Party Websites

 The Website may contain links to other websites.
-These third-party sites may send their own cookies to users to collect data or solicit personal information.
+These third-party sites may send their own cookies to you to collect data or solicit personal data.
 Please be aware that other sites are not subject to this Privacy Notice and Neurogene is not responsible for the privacy practices of these other sites.
-We encourage our users to be aware when they leave our site and to read the privacy statements of each and every website that collects personal data.
+We encourage you to be aware when you leave our site and to read the privacy statements of each and every website that collects personal data.
 This Privacy Notice applies solely to information collected by the Website.

 Children’s Privacy

 The Website is not directed to children under the age of 13.
-We do not knowingly collect personal information from children under the age of 13.
-If an individual identifies themselves as a child under the age of 13, we will not collect, store, or use any personal information.
-If we receive personal information that we discover was provided by a child under the age of 13, we will promptly destroy such information.
+We do not knowingly collect personal data from children under the age of 13.
+If an individual identifies themselves as a child under the age of 13, we will not collect, store, or use any personal data.
+If we receive personal data that we discover was provided by a child under the age of 13, we will promptly destroy such information.

-For purposes of European data protection laws, Neurogene Inc. is the data controller, i.e., the company responsible for controlling the processing of personal information covered by this Privacy Notice.
+For purposes of United Kingdom (“UK”) data protection laws, Neurogene Inc. is the data controller, i.e., the company responsible for controlling the processing of personal data covered by this Privacy Notice.

-European Union Regulation 2016/679 of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (the “General Data Protection Regulation” or “GDPR”) requires Neurogene as the data controller to provide additional and different information about its data processing practices to data subjects in the European Economic Area (“EEA”).
-If you are a data subject within the EEA, this Supplemental European Privacy Notice applies to you in addition to the provisions above.
+The UK Data Protection Act 2018 (the “DPA 2018”) and the UK GDPR (as defined in section 3(10) (as supplemented by section 205(4)) of the DPA 2018) require Neurogene as the data controller to provide additional and different information about its data processing practices to data subjects in the UK.
+If you are a data subject within the UK, this Supplemental UK Privacy Notice applies to you in addition to the provisions above.

 HOW WE USE YOUR PERSONAL DATA